Privacy Policy

 Last updated:October 6, 2022

-Thank you for your interest in the information on our website!
+Thank you very much for your interest in the information on our website!

-The purpose of this Privacy Policy is to inform users of our website about the nature, scope, and purposes of the processing of personal data.
-In this context, personal data refers to any information that can be used to personally identify you as a user of our website (theoretically, possibly through indirect means or by linking various data), including your IP address.
-Information stored in cookies is generally not personal data, or is only personal data in exceptional cases; however, this is covered by a special provision that makes the permissibility of cookie use largely dependent on the user’s active consent, depending on the purpose of the cookies.
+Through this Privacy Policy, we would like to inform users of our website about the nature, scope, and purposes of the processing of personal data.
+Personal data in this context refers to any information that can be used to personally identify you as a user of our website (theoretically, possibly through indirect means or by linking various data points), including, among other things, your IP address.
+Information stored in cookies is generally not personal data, or is so only in exceptional cases; however, this information is subject to a special provision that makes the permissibility of using cookies largely dependent on the user’s active consent, depending on the purpose of the cookies.

 In a general section of this Privacy Policy, we provide you with information on data protection that generally applies to our processing of data, including data collection on our website.
 In particular, as data subjects, you are informed of the rights to which you are entitled.